sahrudaysherla/Kill-insect/README.md

 # Kill-insect
-This game was made by following Marcus Ng looking to improve the game further
+This game was made by following Marcus Ng.

+looking to improve the game further